(WXYZ) - The moment Janet Powers realized a serious crime was happening on the cruise ship carrying her family is one she remembers vividly.

 “We’re pleased that the GAO report concluded that cruise lines are complying with the requirements of the CVSSA, and implementation of the law is progressing as intended.
 Although allegations of serious crime on cruise ships are a small fraction of corresponding rates on land, the cruise industry voluntarily discloses allegations of serious crime to the public so consumers can see for themselves that alleged crimes on cruise ships are uncommon.
 This exceeds the requirements under the CVSSA and even the requirements of what the U.S. Coast Guard must report on its Website.
 No other hospitality, transportation or commercial business to our knowledge discloses such comprehensive data nor provides this level of transparency.
 This allows consumers to see for themselves the low rate of alleged crimes on cruise ships.

-notes that the low rate of alleged crime on cruise ships as compared with land-based crimes can be explained in part by the fact that passengers are in a set environment, all persons and items brought on board are screened, camera surveillance is ubiquitous, and security personnel are present.
+the GAO report notes that the low rate of alleged crime on cruise ships as compared with land-based crimes can be explained in part by the fact that passengers are in a set environment, all persons and items brought on board are screened, camera surveillance is ubiquitous, and security personnel are present.